franklesniak/NE-Illinois-Native-Plants/README.md

 After you click `Download`, the Excel file will download and then will be present in your `Downloads` folder.
 Navigate to the folder, then open the downloaded file with Excel.

-## What Areas are Covered by This Project?
+## What Areas Does This Project Cover?

 This database covers the following counties in **Illinois**: